 For weeks we’ve been hearing words such as “elective” and “essential,” often weighing in our minds whether one thing is as important as another during the coronavirus outbreak.
 In health care, surgeries have been canceled and some physician offices have had limited or no in-person hours at all.
 For some LGBTQ patients, whether someone who’s just coming out, or a transgender person who is already receiving gender-affirming hormones, this disruption in regular care can have frightening and unnecessary consequences.

-Young LGBTQ people may be home from their usual college environments and without the usual supports offered at colleges and community events.
-Not having regular face-to-face dating encounters can also be particularly isolating.
-Menkin goes on to explain that transgender people who may have begun gender-affirming hormones or transgender youth who began puberty suppressing medication, have a real need for timely continuation of care.
+College students may be home without the usual supports offered at colleges and community events.
+Not having regular face-to-face dating encounters can also be particularly isolating, according to Dane Menkin, CRNP, nurse practitioner with Bryn Mawr Family Practice and director of LGBTQ services at Main Line Health.
+Transgender people who may have begun treatment have a real need for timely continuation of care.

 LGBTQ mental and physical health risks